 As explained in my article ‟What’s wrong with musical adaptations of French songs and their ensuing rights?”, the world used to be a pretty simple place, whereby you only had to negotiate a licence in case you sampled – i.e. took a portion, or sample, of one sound recording and reused it as an instrument or a sound recording in a different song.

-The legal habit of obtaining a copyright licence to use a sample was established after the landmark judgement Grand Upright v Warner Bros Records was handed down in 1991.
+The legal habit of obtaining a copyright licence to use a sample was established after the landmark judgment Grand Upright v Warner Bros Records was handed down in 1991.
 In this copyright case heard by the United States district court for the Southern district of New York, songwriter Gilbert O’Sullivan sued rapper Biz Markie after the latter sampled a portion of O’Sullivan’s song ‟Alone again (naturally)” in his own track ‟Alone again”, without permission.
 Specifically, O’Sullivan alleged that Biz Markie had used a section of the introduction to ‟Alone again, naturally” in ‟Alone again”.
 O’Sullivan’s claim was upheld by the court and the landmark ruling altered the landscape of hip-hop and rap, finding that all samples must be cleared with the original artist before being used.

 So, after 1991, the rule of obtaining a prior copyright licence to use a sample was clearly set, and usually followed, although some hurdles still happened, along the way.